-Clinical Impact: MAOI interactions with opioids may manifest as serotonin syndrome or opioid toxicity (e.g., respiratory depression, coma) [see Warnings and Precautions (5.10)].
-Do not use Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules in patients taking MAOIs or within 14 days of stopping such treatment.
-Intervention: If urgent use of an opioid is necessary, use test doses and frequent Treer verreionn titration of small doses of other opioids (such as oxycodone, hydrocodone, oxymorphone, hydromorphone, or buprenorphine) to treat pain while closely monitoring blood pressure and signs and symptoms of CNS and respiratory depression.
-Examples: phenelzine, tranylcypromine, linezolid ist/Antagonist and Partial Agonist Opioid Analgesics Clinical May reduce the analgesic effect of Butalbital, Acetaminophen, Caffeine, and Impact: Codeine Phosphate Capsules and/or precipitate withdrawal symptoms.
-Intervention: Avoid concomitant use.
-Examples: butorphanol, nalbuphine, pentazocine, buprenorphine Muscle Relaxants Clinical Codeine may enhance the neuromuscular blocking action of skeletal Clinical muscle relaxants and produce an increased degree of respiratory Impact: depression.
-Monitor patients for signs of respiratory depression that may be greater than otherwise expected and decrease the dosage of Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules and/or the Intervention: muscle relaxant as necessary.
-Due to the risk of respiratory depression Treer verreion. with concomitant use of skeletal muscle relaxants and opioids, consider prescribing naloxone for the emergency treatment of opioid overdose [see Dosage and Administration (2.2), Warnings and Precautions (5.3, 5.4)].
-Examples: cyclobenzaprine, metaxalone Diuretics cycloberizaprine, metaxalone Clinical Opioids can reduce the efficacy of diuretics by inducing the release of antidiuretic hormone.
-Impact: Intervention: Monitor patients for signs of diminished diuresis and/or effects on blood pressure and increase the dosage of the diuretic as needed.
-Anticholine , Clinical The concomitant use of anticholinergic drugs may increase risk of urinary Impact: retention and/or severe constipation, which may lead to paralytic ileus.
-Monitor patients for signs of urinary retention or reduced gastric motility Intervention: when Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules are used concomitantly with anticholinergic drugs.
+norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants (TCAs), triptans, 5-HT3 receptor antagonists, drugs that affect the serotonin neurotransmitter system (e.g., mirtazapine, trazodone, tramadol), certain muscle relaxants (i.e., cyclobenzaprine, metaxalone), monoamine oxidase (MAO) inhibitors (those intended to treat psychiatric disorders and also others, such as linezolid and intravenous methylene blue).
+Monoamine Ovi dase Inhibitors (MAOIs) Clinical Impact: MAOI interactions with opioids may manifest as serotonin Ciirlicai III pact. · · · syndrome or opioid toxicity (e.g., respiratory depression, coma) latan matian [see Warnings and Precautions (5.11)].
+Intervention: Do not use Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules in patients taking MAOIs or within 14 days of stopping such treatment.
+If urgent use of an opioid is necessary, use test doses and frequent titration of small doses of other opioids (such as oxycodone, hydrocodone, oxymorphone, hydromorphone, or buprenorphine) to treat pain while closely monitoring blood pressure and signs and symptoms of CNS and respiratory depression.
+Examples: phenelzine, tranylcypromine, linezolid Antagonist and Partial Agonist Opioid Analgesics Clinical Impact: May reduce the analgesic effect of Butalbital, Acetaminophen, Ciii licai II lipact.
+Caffeine, and Codeine Phosphate Capsules and/or precipitate · · · · · · · · · · · · · · · · · · · Intervention: withdrawal symptoms.
+Avoid concomitant use.
+Examples: butorphanol, nalbuphine, pentazocine, buprenorphine Muscle Relaxan Clinical Impact: Codeine may enhance the neuromuscular blocking action of skeletal muscle relaxants and produce an increased degree of respiratory depression.
+Intervention: Because respiratory depression may be greater than otherwise expected, decrease the dosage of Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules and/or the muscle relaxant as necessary.
+Due to the risk of respiratory depression with concomitant use of skeletal muscle relaxants and opioids, consider prescribing naloxone for the emergency treatment of opioid overdose [see Dosage and Administration (2.2), Warnings and Precautions (5.2, 5.3)].
+Evamplesi Examples: cyclobenzaprine, metaxalone Diuretics Opinide can reduce the office out of dismetica by inducting the Clinical Impact: Opioids can reduce the efficacy of diuretics by inducing the release of antidiuretic hormone.
+Intervention: Evaluate patients for signs of diminished diuresis and/or effects on blood pressure and increase the dosage of the diuretic as needed.
+Anticholinergic Drugs Clinical Impact: The concomitant use of anticholinergic drugs may increase risk of · urinary retention and/or severe constipation, which may lead to paralytic ileus. n 🗸

+Intervention: Evaluate patients for signs of urinary retention or reduced gastric motility when Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules are used concomitantly with anticholinergic drugs.